 - Record the International Mobile Equipment Identifier (IMEI) of your handset, a 15 or 17 digit number usually printed on a label under the battery.
 If your device is lost or stolen, you can report this number to your provider and they can block the handset from being used.

-- Use remote tracking (via GPS) and enable the locking and/or wiping functions, if your device supports them.
+- Use remote tracking via geo-location functionality and enable the locking and/or wiping functions, if your device supports them.
+Users should be aware that when geo-location functionality is turned on there are risks, just like with all online activities.

 Secure your information